 2. Fontana di Trevi

-If you are in Rome and intend to return, then do not hesitate to flip a coin in the famous Trevi Fountain to make your wish come true.
+If you are in Rome and intend to return, do not hesitate to flip a coin in the famous Trevi Fountain to make your wish true.
 Designed by architect Nicolò Salvi, the Fountain has been receiving the waters of the Virgin Aqueduct since the time of Augustus.

-The central theme of the work is the sea and baroque meets classicism in perfect harmony.
-The Trevi Fountain was a film set, a theater of events and a stage for great festivities.
+The central theme of the work is the sea, and baroque meets classicism in perfect harmony.
+The Trevi Fountain was a film set, a theater of events, and a stage for great festivities.
 One thing is clear: only Anita Ekberg in “La dolce vita” can afford to bathe in the fountain.
 If you try, you’ll have to deal with the police, who, we guarantee, won’t take it too well.
 The beauty of the building really takes your breath away because of its grandeur, and few people notice a detail that, it is said, was made simply out of spite.
-On the right of the Trevi Fountain, there is a travertine vase, called “Ace of cups”, which according to legend was put there by Salvi to cover the view from a barber’s shop who was constantly criticizing the architect’s work.
+On the right of the Trevi Fountain, there is a travertine vase called “Ace of cups,” which, according to legend, was put there by Salvi to cover the view from a barber’s shop who was constantly criticizing the architect’s work.

 3. The Pantheon of Rome

 With its dome and colonnaded pronaos, the Pantheon is one of the most famous Roman monuments.
 According to a legend, it stands on the spot where Romulus, upon his death, was grabbed and carried to heaven by an eagle.
 Temple dedicated to all the gods (Pan- all Theon- divinities), Emperor Hadrian built it between 118 and 125 A.D. to replace an earlier temple of Marcus Agrippa consecrated to Mars and Venus.